selmf/unarr/README.md

 Check [unarr.h](unarr.h) and [unarr-test](test/main.c) to get a general feel for the api and usage.

-To build the unarr-test sample application, use
+To build the unarr-test sample application, use:

 > cmake .. -DBUILD_SAMPLES=ON